[3.12] [HC] [SSF] Zombies/SRS Occultist

-This is the build I managed to get to level 100 in the Betrayal hc ssf league (3.5).
-It was also my first level 100 ever.
-I considered it rather generic, but as opposed to strength-stacking Necromancers, it didn't seem like this specific version got much attention.
+The idea of this build originates from the one I managed to get to level 100, as the first one ever, when I played it in the Betrayal hc ssf league (3.5).
+I considered it rather generic, but as opposed to strength-stacking characters, it didn't seem like this specific version got much attention.
 So, I thought maybe it's worth to share and discuss it.

 Zombies are persistent minions which trade mobility for higher individual damage.
-Their AI also is different - usually they will follow the character unless we directly point the enemy to them.
-We can have 3 of them at the same time by default, but that number can by increased in various ways.
+Their default AI also is different - usually they will follow the character unless we directly point the enemy to them (this can be changed with support gems).
+There's a limit for their number which goes up as their gem levels up.
+It can be increased in various other ways too.

 I've tried playing these skills separately, but in the end I enjoyed their complementarity the most.